Tochemey/goakt/README.md

 ### Cluster

 This offers simple scalability, partitioning (sharding), and re-balancing out-of-the-box.
-Go-Akt nodes are automatically discovered.
+GoAkt nodes are automatically discovered.
 See [Clustering](#clustering).
 Beware that at the moment, within the cluster the existence of an actor is unique.

 ### Observability

 Observability is key in distributed system.
 It helps to understand and track the performance of a system.
-Go-Akt offers out of the box features that can help track, monitor and measure the performance of a Go-Akt based system.
+GoAkt offers out of the box features that can help track, monitor and measure the performance of a GoAkt based system.

 #### Metrics